How do I know if I'm ready for Endless Customers?

 So these companies put some time into creating the right content, and when search engines start to notice it, the companies start to see growth.
 Maybe that growth is small at first, but over the course of a year they have tripled or even quadrupled the traffic to their website.

-Some companies see that, think they are there, and slowly give it less of a priority.
-Other companies go a step further, stand firm and continue to apply the 'They Ask, You Answer' model throughout the company.
+Some companies see it, think they're there, and slowly make it less of a priority.
+Other companies take it a step further, stand firm and continue to implement the Endless Customers model throughout the company.

 Can you guess which companies are getting the most return on their efforts?
 And can you guess which companies are seeing their results gradually diminish?